damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 ## Screening Call<a name="screening-call"></a>

 For some positions, we conduct screening calls.
-This call is typically done by our [administrative coordinator](https://about.gitlab.com/jobs/administrative-coordinator/).
+This call is typically done by our [People Ops Coordinator](https://about.gitlab.com/jobs/people-ops-coordinator/).

 Questions are: